-The EPI begins twice a year - Summer (May) and Fall (Aug).
-The program runs consecutively three terms: Summer, Fall, Spring or Fall, Spring, Fall.
+The EPI begins during the Summer session only.
+The program runs consecutively three terms: Summer, Fall, and Spring.

 After completing the coursework for this degree including the school-based hours and internship, students will be guided through the steps to apply for your Florida Professional Certificate.

 All EPI classes require evening and online coursework; it is not an online-only program.
 Teacher candidates meet once or twice a week in the evenings (6-9 p.m.) and then complete online modules over the next few weeks.
-EPI classes are offered at the Tarpon, Clearwater and St. Petersburg/Gibbs campuses, based on enrollment.
+EPI classes are offered at the Clearwater Campus.

 Dr. Kimberly Hartman, Dean, 727-712-5890

 The Academic Pathway is a tool for students that lists the following items:

 o the recommended order in which to take the program courses

 o suggested course when more than one option exists

 o which semester each course is typically offered